slub/data.slub-dresden.de/doc/api_endpoints/search.md

 ```
 ### Field Query

 One can query a field directly by using `q=field[.subfield]:querystring`.
-A detailed description of the query syntax can be found within the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html)
+A detailed description of the query syntax can be found within the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html){: .extlink }

 ```sh